11 Sep, 2017Closed.

 The deadline for submission of online applications is 31 October 2017.

-The runners-up in each category will be announced on 20 November 2017 and will be invited to participate in the RIYA Ceremony at the Iberostar Rose Hall Beach Hotel, Jamaica, on 5 December 2017.
+The runners-up in each category will be invited to participate in the RIYA Ceremony at the Iberostar Rose Hall Beach Hotel, Jamaica, on 5 December 2017.
 (All costs related to travel will be covered by Caribbean Export).

 The winners will be announced on 5 December 2017.